1. THE CONTRACT

-We ask guests not to wear outdoor shoes or boots inside the chalets, so please ensure that you take slippers or indoor shoes with you.
+We ask guests not to wear outdoor shoes or boots inside the chalets, Xtra Chalets or Chalet Hotels for reasons of hygiene and to preserve the fittings and furnishings, so please ensure that you take slippers or indoor shoes with you.

 Our properties do not have telephones.
-If a telephone facility is important to you we suggest you take a mobile phone.
+If a telephone facility is important to you we recommend you take a mobile phone.
 We cannot offer the use of telephone points for e-mail access.

-We operate a strict no-smoking policy in all our chalets and Chalet Hotels, which includes the use of E-Cigarettes.
-A guest who breaches this policy will be liable to pay a fine of €100 / CHF150 to pay for additional deep-cleaning required, and accepts liability for all other consequential damages sought against Hotelplan Ltd by its other guests and/or the property owners.
+We operate a strict no-smoking policy in all our chalets, Xtra Chalets and Chalet Hotels, which includes the use of E-Cigarettes.
+A guest who breaches this policy will be liable to pay a fine of €100 to pay for additional deep-cleaning required, and will be held liable for any other consequential damages sought against Hotelplan Ltd by its other guests and/or the property owners

 Notwithstanding changes to UK legislation, we do not permit pets in our properties.